Anonymous alumna established a $5 million matching gift challenge to support and encourage additional fundraising.

 As Lesley University moves through the planning process to build a new Arts Center in Cambridge, a generous alumna has established a $5 million matching gift challenge to support and encourage additional fundraising for this important university initiative.

-The new Arts Center in Porter Square, Cambridge, will be the future home for The Art Institute of Boston at Lesley University, currently located in Kenmore Square in Boston.
+The new Arts Center in Porter Square, Cambridge, will be the future home for the College of Art and Design at Lesley University, currently located in Kenmore Square in Boston.
 The complex will be constructed at the site of a historic church and adjacent to Lesley’s Graduate School of Education in University Hall, uniting all of Lesley’s schools on its three Cambridge campuses and providing access to galleries, year-round arts programming and Lesley’s arts library to the Porter Square and greater Cambridge communities.

 The alumna’s generosity will, if successfully matched, bring the funding to 75% of the total construction cost.
 All gifts between now and November for the Arts Center will be matched by the donor up to $5 million.
 Lesley University currently is more than half way to its fundraising goal of $40 million for this project, and successfully completing this match will allow the university to start construction in spring 2013.